History of the Center

 1958: The Spanish Department establishes the Committee on Latin American Affairs and an undergraduate program, the Guadalajara Summer School program begins, a cultural and scientific exchange with the University of Sonora is developed and serves as the impetus for the creation of the Arizona-Sonora commission.

-1958–1974: Latin American Studies program administered by the UA Spanish department.
+1958–1974: Latin American Studies program administered by the UArizona Spanish department.

-1974: UA develops the Latin America Area Center that offered a BA, MA and Ph.D. minor in LAS.
+1974: UArizona develops the Latin America Area Center that offered a BA, MA and Ph.D. minor in LAS.

 1982: The Center receives its first funding from the Tinker Foundation for field research grants.